epfl-lasa/YUMI_IK_Solver/README.md

 - Joint space velocity level controller.
 - End-effector Pos/Orientation interface

-# How to set-up the package
+# How to set-up the Robot

 Note: You need to have set-up the Rapid EGM modules on Yumi.
 Follow this https://github.com/kth-ros-pkg/yumi/wiki.
 EGM modules are not available on-line and one needs to buy the license from ABB.
+If you are struggling with this, you can ask [Bernardo Fichera](http://lasa.epfl.ch/people/member.php?SCIPER=292897)

+# How to set-up the packge

 ## Installation
 1. clone repository